 - Bring a business card.
 This is a must if you are self-employed and optional if you are doing a job search.
 It helps your networking contact remember you either way, so consider getting 100 cards printed up at Vistaprint or your local printer.

 - Dress professionally.
-Wear what you would wear while doing your job, or perhaps something a bit more formal.
+Wear what you would wear while doing the job you want, or perhaps something a bit more formal.

 - Have a list of questions written down or memorized so that you get the information you need.